 - access to the site.

 Given the capital cost of the project, its development application will be assessed by the NSW Department of Planning & Environment.
-Therefore a Scoping Study for the GilgandraSolar Farm has been lodged with the NSW Department of Planning & Environment in May 2014.
+Therefore a Scoping Study for the GilgandraSolar Farm was lodged with the NSW Department of Planning & Environment in May 2014.

 Following lodgement, the NSW Department of Planning & Environment issued the Secretary’s Environmental Assessment Requirements (SEARs) in December 2014.

-These requirements are now being used as a basis for the Environmental Impact Statement (EIS) undertaken by Neoen with GHD, an energy and environmental consulting firm.
+These studies were used as a basis for the Environmental Impact Statement (EIS) undertaken by Neoen with GHD, an energy and environmental consulting firm.

 - heritage (including Aboriginal heritage);